nathalia-dev/jobly-backend/README.md

 - First, you are gonna need to install Node.js.
 In case you don't know if you do have it, you can run in your terminal `node -v `.
 - Also, you are gonna need NPM.
 In case you don't know if you do have it, you can run in your terminal `npm -v `.
-- After this, in your terminal, execute `git clone` and make sure you're at project's root directory.
+- After this, in your terminal, execute `git clone`.
-- Now, its time to install the dependencies.
-Run `npm install`.
+- Now it's time to install the dependencies.
+From the project's root directory, run `npm install`.
 - To setup the database , make sure you do have PostgreSQL installed.
+If you are new to PostgreSQL, please click [here]("https://www.postgresql.org/")
 - From your terminal, inside the project's root directory, run `psql < jobly.sql`.
 It will create your database and also populate it with an initial set of data.
 - To initiate jobly-backend just run `npm start` from your terminal, inside the project's root directory.
 - The URL for the backend is at http://localhost:3001/